genistat-ag/handbook/communication.md

    share with the team.
 *  `Heartbeat` when you want to give an update on how things are going

+Mark an issue as read through the 👀 reaction to let people know they are not talking into empty space.

 Sometimes, we might want to share knowledge that is not documentation but is supposed to have a longer lifespan than a GitHub issue.
 This